troglobit/inadyn/README.md

 On some systems the default configure installation path, `/usr/local`, is disabled and not searched by tools like `ldconfig` and `pkg-config`.
-So if configure fails to find the libite or libConfuse libraries, or the `.pc` files, create the file `/etc/ld.so.conf.d/local.conf` with this
+So if configure fails to find the libConfuse libraries, or the `.pc` files, create the file `/etc/ld.so.conf.d/local.conf` with this content:
-content:

     /usr/local/lib

 update the linker cache:

-    sudo ldconfig -v |egrep '(libite|libconfuse)'
+    sudo ldconfig -v |egrep libconfuse

 and run the Inadyn configure script like this: